Saint-Tite-des-Caps

 The place is named after Titus, companion of Saint Paul, whereas "des-Caps" indicates its position within the Capes Region, that stretches from Cape Tourmente to Baie-Saint-Paul.

 History

 In 1853, the mission was founded, that became the Parish of Saint-Tite-des-Caps in 1876 when it separated from Saint-Joachim.
 In 1866, its post office opened.
 In 1872, the Municipality of Saint-Tite-des-Caps was incorporated.

+In 1971, a part of its territory was dissolved and returned to unorganized.